alphagov/govuk-developer-docs/source/manual/pagerduty.html.md

 ### Add your Pagerduty rota to Google calendar

-You can sync your Pagerduty with Google Calendar so you can see your Technical 2nd Line and on-call shifts in one place.
+You can sync your Pagerduty with Google Calendar so you can see your on-call shifts in one place.

 1. Go to https://governmentdigitalservice.pagerduty.com/my-on-call/month